 Conversely, there is an enormous powerlessness in not being able to think or know when few if any words or images exist for the purpose—“the language in which I might be able not only to write but to think is neither Latin nor English, neither Italian nor Spanish, but a language none of whose words is known to me,” despairs von Hofmannsthal’s Lord Chandos.
 What is rendered too simple or too complex leaves us, literally, in and at a loss for words.

 For me, it’s not good enough to say power is primarily about that A making that B do something instead.
 Nor is it good enough to say power is primarily about controlling the decision agenda or determining peoples’ interests without them knowing it.
+Nor is it good enough to equate power to complete control.
 At least when it comes to the policy and management issues with which I am familiar, power isn’t concentrated or dispersed by interests, full stop.
 The power I am talking about lies in surprise and, since surprise is that chief feature of complexity, surprise and its power should be thought of as complex from the get-go.
 Again: Complex is about as simple as it gets.

 Better to say the power I am talking about is the power of surprising connections.